bhj/KaraokeEternal/README.md

 - `npm run install-app-deps`
 - `npm start`

-On Windows you may want to do this first:
+(on Windows you may want to do this first from an admin shell:)

-- `npm i --global --production --add-python-to-path windows-build-tools` (then restart shell)
+- `npm i --global --production --vs2015 windows-build-tools`

-If Electron's ABI version differs from Node's then to get back to non-Electron you may need to:
+To get back to non-Electron world you may need to:

 - `npm rebuild --build-from-source`